AdobeDocs/federated-audience-composition.es-ES/help/start/faq.md

 +++¿Puedo eliminar un público cargado personalizado?

-No, en la versión actual no puede eliminar las audiencias cargadas personalizadas. <!--that are not used in downstream activation directly in Audience Portal by simply selecting delete from the actions menu.
+No, en la versión actual no puede eliminar los públicos cargados personalizados. <!--that are not used in downstream activation directly in Audience Portal by simply selecting delete from the actions menu.
 Learn more in [Adobe Experience Platform documentation](https://experienceleague.adobe.com/en/docs/experience-platform/segmentation/faq#how-do-i-put-an-audience-in-the-deleted-state){target="_blank"}.-->

 +++